stoyq/heart-disease-predictor/README.md

 ## About the Dataset

-The data set that was used in this project can be found [here](https://archive.ics.uci.edu/dataset/45/heart+disease).
+The dataset that was used in this project can be found [here](https://archive.ics.uci.edu/dataset/45/heart+disease).
 It contains 303 observations, 14 features and a target value used to indicate the diagnosis of heart disease.

 ## Report